Responsible Sourcing

 We collaborate intensively with our strategic suppliers to ensure the procurement of sustainable raw materials.
 We aim to initiate positive change throughout the value chain through joint projects for process optimization, resource efficiency, innovation, and environmental and social standards.
 Furthermore, Henkel has been honoring sustainable innovations by its suppliers.

 Henkel has engaged in targeted dialog with its most important strategic partners on the subjects of sustainable innovations and responsible supply chains, for many years.
 The dialog centers on the definition and implementation of a common plan for Henkel’s sustainability goals for 2025 and beyond.
 We use target agreements with our strategic suppliers to manage transparency, sustainability performance and innovation potential in the area of sustainable sourcing solutions.
 As part of our risk management approach, we are working to improve the transparency of our upstream supply chains with regard to sustainability risks.
-To drive climate action across the value chain, we also require selected suppliers in the raw materials and packaging sectors to be transparent about the emissions levels of the product portfolio supplied to us.
-The suppliers selected for participation in this so-called Climate Engagement Program collectively account for approximately 50 percent of our Scope 3.1 Raw material and packaging footprint.
+To drive climate action across the value chain, we also require selected suppliers e.g. in the raw materials and packaging sectors to be transparent about the emissions levels of the product portfolio supplied to us.
+The suppliers selected for participation in this so-called Climate Engagement Program collectively account for more than 50 percent of our Scope 3.1 Raw material and packaging footprint.
 We expect them to make a contribution to reducing COemissions along their supply chains in line with our science-based targets.
 In addition, we encourage sustainable innovation by engaging in dialog with suppliers and setting individual targets.
-This is how we ensure that focus topics such as biodegradability are systematically integrated into Henkel’s holistic approach to sustainability.
+This is how we ensure that focus topics such as biodegradability are systematically integrated into Henkel’s holistic approach to sustainability.ty.

 Our six-step Responsible Sourcing Process is a central element of our strategic risk management and compliance approach, which focuses on risk identification and defining appropriate measures to minimize and mitigate risk.
 Based on the assessment result of our suppliers’ sustainability performance we support our buyers in working with their partners to continuously improve sustainability performance in the value chain.
 These continuous improvement processes are based primarily on knowledge transfer and competence building with respect to process optimization, resource efficiency, and environmental and social standards.